 The way we use our money and our resources provides an insight into what we value.
 And because at LifeChurch we value God’s plan to reach the world with the good news about Jesus and to support the needy and the vulnerable, we use 50% of our income to achieve these things.
 So half of our total budget is outwardly focussed.

 The church that does life together grows together.
 At LifeChurch, we not only delight ourselves in God and His teaching to us, but also in our relationships with His people.
 The church community seen in the pages of the Bible was one of authentic, committed and loving friendships, and this is the type of church we purpose to be.

 Christians have incredible spiritual power available to them when they pray.
-And we at LifeChurch believe that, like the first church experienced, when we pray for our own needs and the needs of others, whether we are alone or together, this brings God into our situations in a spectacular way.
-For this reason, prayer is of highest importance to us and is woven into everything we do.
+And we at LifeChurch believe that, like the first church experienced, when we pray for our own needs and the needs of others, it involves God into our situations in a spectacular way.
+For this reason, prayer is of the highest importance to us and is woven into everything we do.

 The very first church grew dramatically not only as a result of Christians talking about Jesus as the saviour of the world, but also because of the love of God the Father in their hearts and their experience of the Holy Spirit’s power in their lives.
 And at LifeChurch, we not only want to be growing in our relationship with Jesus as our Lord and God as our Father, but also in seeing the miracle working power of God the Holy Spirit at work.

 “Good conduct arises out of good doctrine.”John R. W. Stott